Approximation of the Mumford-Shah Functional by Phase Fields of Bounded Variation: Introduction

 for $u \in H^1(\Om)$ and $v \in W^{1,p}(\Om)$ with $p>1$ and $p'$ being the Hölder conjugate of $p$.

-In all the approximations $v$ works as a phase field variable describing the discontinuity set of $u$.
-To be more precise, for small $\eps > 0$ the function $v$ is close to $0$ where $u$ is ``steep'' or jumps, which means in the context of fracture mechanics the presence of a crack and in the context of image segmentation the presence of a segmentation contour.
+In the approximations \eqref{AmbrosioTortorelli}, \eqref{ATp} and in the functionals we are going to study in this paper the additional function $v$ works as a phase field variable describing the discontinuity set of $u$.
+To be more precise, for small $\eps > 0$ the minimizing function $v$ is close to $0$ where $u$ is ``steep'' or jumps, which means in the context of fracture mechanics the presence of a crack and in the context of image segmentation the presence of a contour.
 Elsewhere, the phase field variable is close to 1 and $u$ is expected to be ``flat'' in this area.
 In practice the weights of the different integral terms declare what is meant to be ``steep'' or ``flat''.

 In this paper we present a new approximation of the Mumford-Shah functional, allowing the phase field variable $v$ to be in $\BV(\Om)$, the set of functions of bounded variation.
-Precisely, in Corollary~\ref{corollary} we consider the functionals
+Namely, as a special case of our main result we consider the functionals